kostaskonkk/datmo/README.md

 The clusters are tracked between time frames by a Nearest Neighbour data association scheme, with a Mahalanobis Distance criterion.\
 ![Visualization of the association algorithm](https://github.com/kostaskonkk/datmo/raw/master/images/association.gif)
 <!--![Visualization of the association algorithm](https://github.com/kostaskonkk/datmo/raw/master/images/data_association.gif)-->
-* Rectangle Fitting - the clusters are furthermore fitted with rectangles to facilitate the tracking and shape estimation of vehicles.
-The rectangle fitting is based on the Search-Based Rectangle Fitting algorithm developed by Zhang et al., 2017 [2].

 In this [video](https://youtu.be/HfFZcYwsY3I?t=646) a presentation can be found, in which I explain some early features of this package.